abigailsidle/bus313-career-memo-SidleAbigail/memo/career_memo.md

 **Date:** December 3, 2025

 ## Introduction
 My name is Abigail Sidle, a junior pursuing a Business Management major.
 Some of my interests are reading, playing video games, and skateboarding.
-In this memo, I intend to reflect on my career journey thus far and discuss my current goals for my future trajectory.
+In this memo, I intend to reflect on my career journey thus far and discuss my current goals for my career trajectory.

 ## Career Objectives
 Beginning mid-September 2022, I was hired as a curbie for HEB (a grocery store in Texas).
 It was a lowest level job in the curbside department.
 The company required employees under 18, which I was at the time, to work at the lower positions (curbie, bagger, cart retreival, etc) for a minimum of 3 months before being promoted.
 I was promoted to in-store shopper as soon as my 3 months had elapsed.
 I worked as a shopper for 3 more months before being promoted to specialist (part-time management) in March.
 The location I worked had a total of 80-110 personnel in curbside that I got to know.
 During one shift, I could be managing, delegating, training, and over-seeing anywhere from 30-50 employees.
 I worked in this management position for 7 months before starting my education at UH Manoa in August 2023.